Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-privacy-faq.md

 ## Learn More about Data Privacy

+Welcome!
+Read on to get answers to your questions about data privacy.

+### Is Slingshot GDPR compliant?

-Slingshot aligns its data privacy practicies with global data privacy laws such as the General Data Protection Regulation (GDPR).
-To protect data rights, Slingshot provides a controlled procedure for deletion and export of users' data.
+Yes, it is.
+Slingshot aligns its data privacy practices with global data privacy laws such as the General Data Protection Regulation (GDPR).
+To protect data rights, Slingshot provides a controlled procedure for deleting and exporting users' data.

 Read on to learn _who_ can delete and export users' data, and _what_ type of information can be deleted or exported.

-### Who Can Delete Profile Data?
+### Who can delete profile data?

 Technically speaking, the Slingshot support team is the one having rights to delete profile data from Slingshot.
 But they do this at the request of users, of course.